ten-protocol/go-ten/design/ux/Obscuro_Gateway.md

 Note: Any further accounts will be registered similarly for the same UserId.

 Note: The user must guard the UserId.
 Anyone who can read it, will be able to read the data of this user.

-The ultimate goal of this protocol is to submit the "Register $UserId for $ACCT" text to the gateway, which is required by an Ten node to authenticate viewing keys per address.

 Note: Alternative UXes that achieve the same goal are ok.